How do I know if I need an artificial hip joint?

 2. The most common symptoms: What your body is trying to tell you

-Many patients ask themselves: When is hip pain still "normal", and when is it a warning sign?
+Many patients wonder: When is hip pain still “normal”, and when is it a warning sign?

-There are some typical complaints that indicate that an artificial hip joint may be necessary - and that gradually worsen over months or years.
+There are some typical complaints that indicate that an artificial hip joint might become necessary – and that gradually worsen over months or years.

-A central warning sign is persistent pain in the groin, which often radiates into the thigh or even down to the knee.
-Often, these pains are initially only perceived under stress, for example, when walking for a longer period, climbing stairs, or standing up from a seated position.
-However, as the joint damage progresses, these pains occur more frequently even at rest – even at night.
-If sleep is disturbed or if you can barely move due to the pain, this is a clear indication that the joint is severely damaged.
+A central warning sign is persistent pain in the groin, which häufig radiates into the thigh or even to the knee.
+Often these pains are zunächst only noticed during load, such as during longer walking, climbing stairs or standing up from sitting.
+However, the further the joint damage progresses, the more frequently these pains also occur at rest – even at night.
+If sleep is gestört or you can barely move because of the pain, this is a clear indication that the joint is severely geschädigt.

-Patients also often report cracking, grinding or a feeling of instability in the joint.
-These noises occur when the protective cartilage in the joint is worn away – an indication that bony structures are rubbing against each other.
-Anyone who notices such symptoms should definitely consult a hip specialist before the damage progresses irreversibly.
+Not uncommonly patients also report Cracking, rubbing or a feeling of instability in the joint.
+These sounds arise when the protective cartilage in the joint has worn away – an indication that bony structures are rubbing against each other.
+Anyone noticing such symptoms should definitely see a hip specialist before the damage progresses irreversibly.

-Another warning sign is an altered gait pattern.
-Many affected individuals unconsciously develop a protective posture, put less weight on the affected leg, or limp slightly.
-This can lead to secondary problems in the back, knee, or pelvis and further impair quality of life.
+Another warning sign is a altered gait.
+Many affected individuals unconsciously develop a protective posture, put less weight on the affected leg or limp slightly.
+This can lead to secondary problems in the back, knee or pelvis and further impair quality of life.

 3. The transition from conservative therapy to hip replacement